anvaari/BarnameKon/README.md

 # What is BarnameKon?
-Barname Kon is telegram bot which create "Add to Google Calendar" link for your bot.
+Barname Kon is telegram bot which create "Add to Calendar" link (Google Calendar) and file (.ics) for your event.
 It only accept Jalali date and Tehran time.

 # How can I create my bot?